nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2022-07-08-example-of-using-interface-class.md

 ---
 ## Using an Interface Class
+Now, let's implement the `mem_mgr` using interface class and see how it solves this issue.

 ### Define a Interface Class
 Firstly, we need to define an interface class.
 It's a good practice to use an adjective to name an interface class, and it's also should be named after what it's capable of.